tangly-team/tangly-os/src/site/website/content/_index.md

 Our company [blog](./blog/) hosts articles on the topics of

 * Agile, Scrum, Lean and Less
-* Java stack experiences
+* Modern Java technical stack experiences
-* Private opinions about technological aspects
+* Personal opinions about technological aspects

 A classification accordingly to [topics](./tags/) is available.
 We publish regularly new articles.
 The goal is to publish at least one article per month. **Stay tuned**.